simonvomeyser/simonvomeyser.de/projects/en/captured.md

 clients: []
 ---

-Further development of an internal tool to streamline work for the tour service [Captured Live](https://berndtouring.com/) in Essen.
+Further development of an internal tool to streamline work for the tour service [Captured Live](https://berndtouring.com/).

 The Laravel-based application simplifies event planning, staff scheduling, and customer acquisition.